 The Dow Jones (DJIA) is set to open Friday’s trading session higher as investors digest the latest inflation reading.

 August’s Personal Consumption Expenditures (PCE) index notched a monthly rise of 0.3%, in line with the consensus estimate.
-It rose by 2.7% year-over-year, the highest since February and also in line with the estimate.
+It rose by 2.7% year-over-year and was also in line with the estimate.
 PCE, which is the Fed’s preferred gauge of inflation, measures the prices of a wide range of goods and services purchased by U.S. households.

 Core PCE Matches Estimate as Rate Cut Odds Rise